-The Blackbird is powered a Breitling Caliber 44 chronograph movement, officially chronometer-certified by the COSC, like all Breitling timepieces.
-The movement is selfwinding and operates at 28,000 vibrations per hour, with 38 jewels.
+The Blackbird is powered by a Breitling Caliber 44 chronograph movement, officially chronometer-certified by the COSC, like all Breitling timepieces.
+The movement is automatic and operates at 28,000 vibrations per hour, with 38 jewels.
 It features a 1/4th of a second chronograph, with 30-minute and 12-hour totalizers.

 The dial is in trophy black with red and white contrasting markers and hands.
-The bezel has a matte grey finish, which contrasts nicely with the shiny grey case, pushers and crown.
-The caseback is solid and in polished steel, engraved with the limited edition number.
+The bezel has a matte grey finish, which contrasts nicely with the shiny grey case, pushers, and crown.
+The solid caseback is steel, and has been polished and engraved with the edition number.

-The Breitling Blackbird Chronograph LE comes with a few different strap options.
-It is available on Diver Pro II or Ocean Racer rubber strap with the Blacksteel pushbutton folding clasp for $7,435, or on a Diver Pro II rubber strap with a carbon treated tang-type buckle for $6,785.
+The Breitling Blackbird Chronograph LE comes with either an Ocean Racer rubber strap with the Blacksteel pushbutton folding clasp for $7,435 or a Diver Pro II rubber strap with a carbon-treated tang-type buckle for $6,785.
+Limited to 2000 pieces.